muppet9010/Factorio-Single-Train-Unit/README.md

 Not Implimented Yet
 ================

-- Proper modified graphics to account for the changes.
+- Modified graphics to account for the changes.
-- Coloring of the unit.
+- Coloring of the train unit.

 Limitations / Known Issues
 ================